MicrosoftDocs/power-automate-docs/articles/mobile/notifications.md

 # Receive notifications

-The Power Automate mobile appallows you to receive notifications on your mobile device.
+The Power Automate mobile app allows you to receive notifications on your mobile device.
 You'll get a notification whenever you run a flow that uses either the Microsoft [Notifications](/connectors/flowpush/) connector or the [Approvals](/connectors/approvals/) connector.
 You'll also get a notification when a flow encounters a run error.

 > [!NOTE]
 >